ahmetb/go-linq/README.md

 - `FromSlice` - creates a query from a slice
 - `FromMap` - creates a query from a map
 - `FromChannel` - creates a query from a channel
+- `FromChannelWithContext` - creates a query from a channel with `Context` support
 - `FromString` - creates a query from a string (iterating over runes)
 - `FromIterable` - creates a query from a custom collection implementing the `Iterable` interface